Proverbs 12:10 A good man is concerned for the welfare of his animals

 • Most routine procedures do not have stitches or tubes that need to be removed.
 If your pet’s surgery requires follow-up care, you will be asked to make an appointment before taking your pet home.

-• After an anesthetic procedure, your pet will be aware and able to walk, but still, seem a little ‘sleepy’.
+• After an anesthetic procedure, your pet will be aware and able to walk, but still seem a little ‘sleepy’.
 Please keep him/her confined overnight and only feed a small amount of food that evening.

 • If you have any concerns about your pet’s surgery, please call us.